 Do you entertain often?

 Oh yes!
 We entertain a lot.
 I love to cook and have people over.
 In fact, there is a standing joke that anyone can drop in here off the road for a meal.
 I can cook for up to 80, 90 guests.
 For Amma’s 70th birthday she and I cooked for 150 people!

 How do you accommodate so many people in the home?

 We throw open the whole house, the upstairs and the downstairs area.
 People can also spill outside and into the balcony upstairs.

 Which is your favourite area of the home?

 It would be the small breakfast room upstairs.
 It opens into a small balcony and it’s lovely to sit here when it rains.
 Or just to have tea here.
 When we entertain I put the dessert out in this area.

 And who is responsible for the lush foliage outside?

 That would be my mother.
-When we moved here there was only one neem tree.
-She planted the gulmohar and the bougainvillea.
+When we moved here, there was only one neem tree.
+She planted the Gulmohar and the bougainvillaea.
 And she would oversee the plants.